Why An All Girls School?

-As the only all-girls school grades preK-12 in the State of Florida, Carrollton serves as the leading advocate for girls' education.
-We believe that single gender schools provide the most powerful, transformative learning environments for students.
-Carrollton’s tradition of excellence in all-girls’ education dates back to 1801 and the founding of the first Sacred Heart School in Amiens, France.
-For more than 200 years Sacred Heart students have been held to the highest expectations and have been encouraged to become confident learners, critical thinkers, and self-starters.
-Carrollton’s all-girls’ environment yields rewards that last a lifetime.
+Single-gender schools provide students with the most powerful, transformative learning environments.
+Carrollton’s tradition of excellence in all-girls education dates back to the founding of the first Sacred Heart School in Amiens, France, in 1801.
+For more than 200 years, Sacred Heart students have been held to the highest expectations and encouraged to become confident learners, critical thinkers, and self-starters.
+Carrollton’s all-girls environment yields rewards that last a lifetime.

-The demands placed on women today highlight the continued need to develop in young women a sense of their power and ability.
-Current research clearly points to the effectiveness of single sex education for young women.
+Current research points to the effectiveness of single-sex education for young women.
 Graduates of girls' schools account for a significant percentage of women in leadership positions in industry, academia, public life, and the professions.
-Students describe their experience at an all-girls’ school as demanding, exciting, and life-changing.
-Their voices are heard and their accomplishments are numerous.
-They don’t need to fight for attention or for opportunities to lead.
-They’re encouraged to focus on developing the very best in themselves, while pursuing challenging coursework.
+Students describe their experience at an all-girls school as demanding, exciting, and life-changing.
+Their voices are heard, they're given opportunities to lead, and their accomplishments are numerous.
+They’re encouraged to focus on developing the very best in themselves while pursuing challenging coursework.
 Students in all-girl classrooms confidently voice their opinions, ask thought-provoking questions, and embrace new learning experiences and opportunities.

-A growing body of research during the past decade has documented what all-girls’ school educators have long understood: All-girls’ schools give young women the best education to succeed in college and the world beyond.
-A recent example of this research is the UCLA Graduate School of Education and Information Studies' 2009 report on single-sex schooling and the transition to college.
-Based upon their nationwide blind study of female college freshmen, the UCLA researchers found that girls’ school alumnae start college with a number of significant advantages, including:
+A growing body of research during the past decade has documented what all-girls school educators have long understood: All-girls schools give young women the best education to succeed in college and the world beyond.
+An example of this research is the UCLA Graduate School of Education and Information Studies' report on single-sex schooling and the transition to college.
+Based upon their nationwide blind study of female first-year college students, the UCLA researchers found that girls’ school alumnae start college with several significant advantages, including:

-- Ten percent more girls' school graduates rate their confidence in math and computer abilities high at the start of college compared to their peers from coed schools.
+More than 10% of girls' school graduates rate their confidence in math and computer abilities high at the start of college compared to their peers from co-ed schools.

-- More than 80 percent of girls' school graduates consider their academic performance highly successful, compared to 75 percent of women from coed schools.
+More than 80% of girls' school graduates consider their academic performance highly successful, compared to 75% of women from co-ed schools.

-- Forty-five percent of all women graduating from single-sex schools rate their public speaking ability as high, compared to 39 percent of female graduates of coed schools.
-Sixty-four percent of girls' school alumnae assess their writing skills as high, compared to 59 percent of female alumnae of coed schools.
+45% of all women graduating from single-sex schools rate their public speaking ability as high, compared to 39% of female graduates of co-ed schools.
+64% of girls' school alumnae assess their writing skills as high, compared to 59% of female alumnae of co-ed schools.